SafeHome.org may receive compensation from some providers listed on this page. Learn More

 ADT is similar to Vivint in the sense that their primary drawback is cost.
 You can read more on this in my guide to ADT’s subscription packages and equipment costs, but here’s a quick rundown of their most common security packages and monitoring costs:

 If those prices make your eyes water a little, don’t worry.
-You don’t have to pay for the equipment upfront — that’ll be included in your monthly bill.
-The bad news is that, to finance things in this way, you’ll have to have to sign a long-term contract — 36 months is the shortest term.
+ADT’s almost always running a deal to bring those prices down.
+For instance, we regularly see the Outdoor Video Package go for under $300.
+Plus, you can finance your equipment.
+The only bad news is that, to finance things in this way, you’ll have to have to sign a long-term contract — 36 months is the shortest term.

 FYI: There are plenty of security providers out there that won’t make you sign on the dotted line to protect your property.
 Check out my roundup of the best home security systems with no monthly fees for more information.